tagline: From openSUSE

 As described above, if the kernel oopsed while user was using X, it may appear to him as if the machine was hanging.

-On a 2.4 kernel, there is one indication that will tell you that the kernel paniced, even if you're in X: the numlock LED will start flashing.
-2.6 doesn't have this feature yet.
+There is one indication that will tell you that the kernel paniced, even if you're in X: the numlock LED will start flashing.

 In this case, it always helps to reproduce the problem after changing to the text console.
 If the machine isn't hung hard, the kernel will at least accept keyboard input.
 On the console, it will also be possible to capture additional information on the crash.
 As a minimum, you should tell the kernel to display the oops message on the console as well, using